 Soil probes are not parallel plate capacitors, but the relationship shown in Equation 3 is valid whatever the plate geometry.
-Time domain reflectometry (TDR) determines the dielectric permittivity of a medium by measuring the time it takes for an electromagnetic wave to propagate along a transmission line that is surrounded by the medium.
+Time domain reflectometry (a TDR sensor) determines the dielectric permittivity of a medium by measuring the time it takes for an electromagnetic wave to propagate along a transmission line that is surrounded by the medium.
 The transit time (t) for an electromagnetic pulse to travel the length of a transmission line and return is related to the dielectric permittivity of the medium, k , by the following equation

 where L is the length of the transmission line and c is the speed of light (3 x 108 m s in a vacuum).
 Thus, the dielectric permittivity is calculated

-Therefore, the propagation time of the electromagnetic wave along the TDR probe is only a function of the square of the transit time and a fixed value (c/2L).
-Because c and L are a constant and a fixed length, respectively, TDR measurements are theoretically less susceptible to soil and environmental conditions compared to capacitance sensors.
-However, the interpretation of TDR output can be a considerable source of error when high salinity diminishes the reflectance waveform or temperature changes the endpoint.
+Therefore, the propagation time of the electromagnetic wave along the TDR sensor is only a function of the square of the transit time and a fixed value (c/2L).
+Because c and L are a constant and a fixed length, respectively, TDR sensor measurements are theoretically less susceptible to soil and environmental conditions compared to capacitance sensors.
+However, the interpretation of TDR sensor output can be a considerable source of error when high salinity diminishes the reflectance waveform or temperature changes the endpoint.

 Frequency makes a difference in accuracy

-An oscillating voltage must be applied to a TDR or capacitance sensor to measure the reflection or charge time in the medium.
+An oscillating voltage must be applied to a TDR sensor or capacitance sensor to measure the reflection or charge time in the medium.
 The frequency of the oscillation is important because it is widely accepted that low frequencies (<10 MHz) are highly susceptible to changes in salinity and temperature.
 Because there is no limit on the possible input frequencies for either technique, it is important to verify the frequency of the soil moisture device used.

 Errors are due to poor installation methods

-In summary, though the theory behind the measurements is somewhat different, TDR and capacitance both measure dielectric permittivity to obtain volumetric water content.
+In summary, though the theory behind the measurements is somewhat different, a TDR sensor and a capacitance sensor both measure dielectric permittivity to obtain volumetric water content.
 From a historic perspective, both TDR and capacitance have gained widespread acceptance, although some may perceive greater value in TDR compared to capacitance because of the extreme price difference.
 In general, reasonable measurements of volumetric water content can be obtained using either technique, and errors in measurements are often due more to poor installation methods than limitations in the techniques themselves.